 The M1 visa is designed for people who want to take study courses that are not principally academic.
 These courses must be taken at established vocational or non-academic institutions (as may be the case with business schools, for example).
 M1 visa holders cannot work during their studies, and applicants must provide evidence that they have sufficient funds to pay for their tuition and living costs throughout the period of their studies.

 The purpose of the J1 is specifically to accommodate those who require practical training that they cannot get in their home country, with a view to completing an academic programme.
 As with the F1 visa, it also allows for a certain amount of employment as well.
-At this point, it is worth emphasising that the ESTA cannot be used to work in the USA in any way, paid or unpaid, or to receive practical training for an academic course.
+At this point, it is worth emphasizing that the ESTA cannot be used to work in the USA in any way, paid or unpaid, or to receive practical training for an academic course.

 The K1 visa is for the fiancé/fiancée of a US citizen, and is required in order for that person to enter the United States to get married.
 The K1 holder must marry the US citizen within 90 days of entry, or leave the USA.
 Once married, the foreign spouse can then follow the steps to become a green card holder.

-Whilst not a visa, the ESTA still comes with a strict set of conditions and limitations for use.
+Whilst not a visa, ESTA still comes with a strict set of conditions and limitations for use.
 Perhaps the most important condition is the 90-day trip limit that comes with the ESTA – under no circumstances can an ESTA holder spend longer than 90 days in the country in any one trip.
 Predominantly it is used for business and tourism purposes, but can also be used for studies (as we mentioned earlier), for medical procedures, and for transit.
-The ESTA is valid for two years upon approval, during which time you can make multiple trips to the country (unless your passport expires in this time, in which case the ESTA becomes no longer valid).
+ESTA is valid for two years upon approval, during which time you can make multiple trips to the country (unless your passport expires at this time, in which case the ESTA becomes no longer valid).

 To apply for a visa, you should inform yourself in detail about the various options and requirements.
 This can be done in your nearest US embassy or consulate, which will have a website explaining your options.
 With respect to the actual application, this will also be done through an embassy or consulate, and will require an in-person interview at some point during the procedure.
 The whole process can take weeks, if not months, and so should be planned for well in advance.

 To apply for an ESTA, all you need to do is fill in an online form, where you will provide basic personal details and answer a range of security questions.
-The form takes around 10-15 minutes to complete, and is filled out and submitted online.
-Once you have finished, and have paid the ESTA fee, you will receive an email within 24 hours informing you of the outcome of your application.
+The form takes around 10-15 minutes to complete and is filled out and submitted online.
+Once you have completed and paid the ESTA fee, you will receive an email within 24 hours informing you of the outcome of your application.
 As soon as you receive an approval confirmation, your ESTA is valid and you are able to travel to the United States.

 It’s very important to mention that you cannot travel with ESTA initially and then apply for any of these visas once you have already arrived in the USA.
 Once you visit the United States with ESTA, under the Visa Waiver Programme, you must not stay in the country for any more than 90 days.
 If you do want to apply for a visa, you must return to your home country and apply from there.

-Finally, it is important to emphasise one thing that is common for all types of US visa and the ESTA.
+Finally, it is important to emphasize one thing that is common for all types of US visa and the ESTA.
 Essentially, these are all types of travel authorisation, whereby they allow a person to travel to a US port of entry.
 If you fly commercially from the UK to the USA, you will need some form of travel authorisation even just to board the plane.
 However, once you arrive in the country, regardless of the travel authorisation you are using, you will be met by a Border Patrol Officer, who will have the final say as to whether or not to let you in to the country.
 Of course, if you have valid travel authorisation, then there is little reason for the officer to have any suspicions, but travellers should still be prepared to answer a few questions about their travels upon arrival.